 How to plant tiger nut in container

-If you decide to grow tiger nut in container which I love to do, preparations has to happen as well.
+If you decide to grow tiger nuts in a container which I love to do, preparations have to happen as well.

 If it’s a new container you want to fill it up with the right kind of sand,